unicef/publicgoods-toolkit/adoptability.md

 release cycles) -- it doesn't matter if the project formerly had stability issues, as long as they're fixed now, and anyway many projects had such issues when they were first getting started.

-(Remember that the number of tickets present in a project's bug tracker is proportional to the number of users the project has, not to the number of actual defects in the software.)
+Do not worry about the overall number of open tickets in the bug tracker.
+The rate of incoming bug reports is proportional to the number of users, not to the number of actual defects in the software, so a large number of tickets is actually a good sign.
+What you're looking at here is something narrower: the number of recent tickets that are specifically about stability issues.

 Regarding (3): The existence of commercial support offerings is a *very* good sign -- in general, really, but especially for the